ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 ## Accessing your cluster

 In this lab, you will run some Gremlin commands remotely from the local computer or the Cloud9 IDE.

+### Allowing Connection

 In order to access the Neptune cluster, you will need to open up proper **security groups** to enable connection between your local computer (or Cloud9 instance) and the Neptune node.

 To enable the traffic going through Neptune cluster, perform the following: